Home / Fish and Seafood / Fried calamari easy Mediterranean style

 Method

-6. When the oil is hot, fry the squid rings in batches, without crowding the pan.
-Cook for 1-2 minutes per side until golden and crispy.
+6. Fry the coated squid rings in batches, avoiding overcrowding the pan.
+Cook each batch for 2–3 minutes until golden and crisp.

 Notes